 Small businesses are under attack.
 Right now, extremely dangerous and well funded cybercrime rings in China, Russia and the Ukraine are using sophisticated software systems to hack into thousands of small businesses to steal credit card and client information, and swindle money directly out of your back account.
 Some, allegedly, are even being funded by their own government to attack small, virtually defenceless businesses.
+Are you a sitting duck?

 Don’t think you’re in danger because you’re ‘small’ and not a big target like Vodafone and HSBC?
 Think again.
 82,000 NEW malware threats are being released every single day and HALF of the cyber attacks occurring are aimed at small businesses; you just don’t hear about it because it’s kept quiet for fear of attracting bad PR, legal cases and data-breach fines, and out of sheer embarrassment.